SHAPE directed RNA folding with the ViennaRNA Package

 For a more direct discussion of what SHAPE and related chemical probing results can and cannot justify in practice, see How to interpret SHAPE and chemical probing data for RNA structure decisions.

-Two useful follow-ups are Predicting RNA structures from sequence and probing data, which places SHAPE integration into the larger classical RNA-structure field, and Caveats to deep learning approaches to RNA secondary structure prediction, which carries the discussion into the later AI period and shows why the underlying inference problem is still harder than many benchmark tables suggest.
+Predicting RNA structures from sequence and probing data places SHAPE integration into the larger classical RNA-structure field, and Caveats to deep learning approaches to RNA secondary structure prediction carries the discussion into the later AI period, where the same inference problem reappears in a different modeling language.

 For a deeper methodological breakdown, the Supplementary Data remain worth reading.
 They contain the detailed parameter choices, benchmark setup, and implementation notes behind the SHAPE-directed folding routines.
 SHAPE directed RNA folding Predicting RNA Structures from Sequence and Probing DataCitation